lokile/compose-overlay/README.md

 `ComposeOverlay` is a lightweight Android library that lets you display Compose UI as overlays on top of any running activity — without requiring any changes to the activity's layout.

-It’s ideal for in-app toasts, floating messages, or custom dialogs.
+It’s ideal for floating messages or custom dialogs.

 ![demo](https://github.com/user-attachments/assets/87f9ad07-e869-40fb-83de-4d0cfdcb0792)